MasoniteFramework/docs/the-basics/requests.md

 There will be plenty of times you will need to redirect back to where the user came just came from.
 In order for this work we will need to specify where we need to go back to.
 We can use the back method for this.

-There are 3 states which we should be aware of when using this method.

 ### Form Back Redirection

 Masonite will check for a `__back` input and redirect to that route.
 We can specify one using the `back()` view helper function: